Merijn KavelaarsDutch visual artist

-You choose surfaces like walls, floors, ceilings and furniture, because the canvas is too restricted for you.
+You choose surfaces like walls, floors, ceilings and furniture because the canvas feels too restricted for you.
 Are you boundless?

 Yes, I am boundless.
 I am always looking for challenges that at first may seem too extreme.
 If I have to ask myself the question: “How am I ever going to do this?” then I know I’m heading in the right direction and I can push myself to the limit.

-What you need, feels uncomfortable for many people: throwing yourself in the deep, isolation, cultureshock… Who or what gets you out of your comfort zone?
+What is comfortable for you, is very uncomfortable for others: throwing yourself in the deep, isolation, CULTURE SHOCK… Who or what gets you out of your comfort zone?

 - Spend the night in the Casanus by Atelier van Lieshout.

-This polyester sculpture, a gigantic replica of the human digestive system, was designed by Dutch artist Joep van Lieshout as an exclusive appartment, and stands on the grounds of the Verbeke Foundation.
+This polyester sculpture, a gigantic replica of the human digestive system, was designed by Dutch artist Joep van Lieshout as an exclusive apartment and stands on the grounds of the Verbeke Foundation.

 Other creators in their chambers: